The Gelbier Acquisition and Conservation Fund

 This set showcases the quality of craftsmanship with the mother of pearl and gemstone and ivory handled instruments.

-Donations of £2300 to the Gelbier acquisition and conservation fund helped the BDA Museum to acquire and conserve this important Victorian oil painting by an unknown artist.
+Donations of £2300 to the Gelbier acquisition and conservation fund helped the us to acquire and conserve this important Victorian oil painting by an unknown artist.

 The scene depicts a gentleman reluctantly being held down for a tooth extraction in blacksmith’s forge.